return42/sphkerneldoc/linux_src_doc/drivers/net/phy/phy_c.rst

     :param int duplex:
         duplex to match

+    :param u32 features:
+        *undescribed*

+    :param bool exact:
+        an exact match is required

-.. _`phy_find_setting.description`:
+.. _`phy_lookup_setting.description`:

 Description
 -----------

-Searches the settings array for the setting which matches the desired speed and duplex, and returns the index of that setting.
-Returns the index of the last setting if none of the others match.
+Search the settings array for a setting that matches the speed and duplex, and which is supported.

+If \ ``exact``\  is unset, either an exact match or \ ``NULL``\  for no match will be returned.

+If \ ``exact``\  is set, an exact match, the fastest supported setting at or below the specified speed, the slowest supported setting, or if they all fail, \ ``NULL``\  will be returned.

 .. _`phy_find_valid`:

 phy_find_valid
 ==============

-.. c:function:: unsigned int phy_find_valid(unsigned int idx, u32 features)
+.. c:function:: const struct phy_setting *phy_find_valid(int speed, int duplex, u32 supported)

-    find a PHY setting that matches the requested features mask
+    find a PHY setting that matches the requested parameters

+    :param int speed:
+        desired speed

-    :param unsigned int idx:
+    :param int duplex:
-        The first index in settings[] to search
+        desired duplex

-    :param u32 features:
+    :param u32 supported:
-        A mask of the valid settings
+        mask of supported link modes

 .. _`phy_find_valid.description`:

 Description
 -----------

-Returns the index of the first valid setting less than or equal to the one pointed to by idx, as determined by the mask in features.
-Returns the index of the last setting if nothing else matches.
+Locate a supported phy setting that is, in priority order:
+- an exact match for the specified speed and duplex mode
+- a match for the specified speed, or slower speed
+- the slowest supported speed
+Returns the matched phy_setting entry, or \ ``NULL``\  if no supported phy settings were found.

 .. _`phy_supported_speeds`: